Canarium indicum: Harvest and postharvest treatment

 Traditionally, the harvesting of Canarium is of great social importance.
 Rights to harvest individual trees are traded within and amongst clans.
 Fruits can either be picked up from the ground or harvested directly from the trees.
 The fruiting season in Papua New Guinea lasts from May to July and in Vanuatu from October to January.
 In the Solomon Islands the production peak is between September and October.
 Nut picking can last for 2–4 months, thus the area under the tree is typically kept clean and fallen fruits can be easily collected.
 Harvesting from the tree by breaking off the fruiting branchlets has been found to be beneficial as it encourages renewed growth and flowering.

 The processing of the seeds consists mainly in removing the shell and drying kernels directly on farm by smoking to allow a stable storage for months.
 Vacuum-packed Canarium nuts can be stored under ambient tropical conditions for six months with daytime temperatures of around 31 C, and for nine months at 25 C.

-As the phenonolgy of Canarium is determined by the day length, the ones growing in lower latitudes flower and fruit earlier than those in the higher latitudes.
+As the phenology of Canarium is determined by the day length, the ones growing in lower latitudes flower and fruit earlier than those in the higher latitudes.
 Yield is estimated to be 4-7 t kernel-in-testa per hectare per year.
 In the Solomon Islands, nut yields were found to vary from 80 to 320 kg nut-in-shell per tree, with an average on a healthy tree of at least 100 kg nut-in-shell (15 kg kernel) per year.
 Total production of Canarium in western Melanesia with 2 million trees is estimated to be more than 100’000 t of nuts-in-shell (16’000 t of kernels-in-testa with 16% kernel content) per year.